Akulola/Film-Findr/README.md

-# FILM FINDR a project by Group 7 members.#
+# FILM FINDR - a movie search website.#

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).